artmende/ft_printf/README.md

 # ft_printf
 ft_printf is a project for 42 cursus that aim to create a basic printf function.
+See subject for details.

 This version works with types : 'cspdiuxX%' and with flags : '-0.*'.